tianhaoz95/matrix/design/matrix-core-design.md

 ### 2.1 Component Overview
 *   **The HQ (Headquarters):** The central nervous system.
 A persistent backend and management dashboard.
 *   **The Agent Clients:** Distributed compute nodes running specialized AI personas.
 Each client is a self-contained unit capable of local orchestration.
+*   **The Matrix Service Provider (MSP) Layer:** A provider-agnostic abstraction layer that sits between the application logic and the backend infrastructure.
+This allows the system to switch between vendors (Appwrite, Firebase, Supabase) or internal enterprise stacks with minimal code changes.

 ### 2.2 Roles & Personas
 | Role | Count | Responsibility |